RobinWeitzel/nn-project/_posts/2020-04-23-gathering-data.md

 ### Games without explanations
 Thankfully, the invention of the internet and subsequent rise of online chess tournaments has made it very easy to find game recordings.
 One prominent example is the [Free Internet Chess Server (FCIS)](https://www.ficsgames.org/download.html).
-They provide almost 340 million games,21 million of which are standard chess games (the rest being mostly blitz games).
+They provide almost 340 million games, 21 million of which are standard chess games (the rest being mostly blitz games).
 Furthermore, it is possible to only download games from good players (rating > 2000).
 This makes for a perfect source.